 Generally speaking, you’re going to end up with a PC that’s missing some features.

-Whether you’ll need to buy an operating system, add a hard drive, or upgrade the graphics card, you’re not going to play any current games with amazing graphics without spending a little bit more time and money.
-This is one of those things that you just have to accept because there’s no use in fighting it.
+Whether you’ll need to buy an operating system, add a hard drive, upgrade the graphics card, or add more RAM you’re not going to play any current games with amazing graphics without investing a little bit more time and money.

-That said, a lot of these PCs are quite good, and would have been state of the art just a few years ago.
-They’re great for getting you started, and you can play a lot of killer games on them.
+That said these PCs are quite good for prebuilt machines compared to a lot of what’s being offered at the moment.
+In fact, they would have been state-of-the-art just a few years ago.
+They’re great for getting you started, and you can play a lot of cool games on them.

 If you’re looking to play older games or spend some time upgrading your system, a $500 prebuilt gaming PC is a good choice for you.

 Of course, if you’re looking to play newer games, there are better ways to spend $500.
-You can buy an Xbox One X or PlayStation 4 Pro for less than that, and you’ll be able to play new releases from the moment you open the box.
+You can buy an Xbox One X or PlayStation 4 Pro for less, or even the new Xbox Series X or PlayStation 5 for about the same price, and you’ll be able to play new releases with fantastic graphics from the moment you open the box.

-On the other hand, there’s no way to upgrade a game console.
-Once the next generation of consoles comes out, the only way to play newer games is to buy a whole new console.
+On the other hand, there’s no way to upgrade a console.
+Once the next generation of consoles comes out, the only way to play newer games is to buy a whole new device.

 With a PC, you can make upgrades over time, as you can afford them.
-This is easier on your wallet, and it also means you aren’t paying to replace parts that are perfectly fine, like your case, fans and optical drive for example.
+This is easier on your wallet, and it also means you aren’t paying to replace parts that are working perfectly fine, like your case, fans, storage, or even the CPU for example.